-This work was done as part of a Cooperative Research and Development Agreement (CRADA) between Argonne National Laboratory, the United States Council for Automotive Research (USCAR) - Vehicle Recycling Partnership (VRP), and the American Plastics Council (APC).
+Funding has been provided by the U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy, Vehicle Technologies Program.
+Part of his work was done as part of a Cooperative Research and Development Agreement (CRADA# 02018001) between Argonne National Laboratory, the United States Council for Automotive Research (USCAR) - Vehicle Recycling Partnership (VRP), and the American Plastics Council (APC).
 Funding for the CRADA is provided by the U.S. Department of Energy Office of FreedomCAR and Vehicle Technologies, the VRP, and the APC.

-The opinions expressed in this report are those of the primary authors and do not necessarily reflect the opinions of the CRADA partner organizations.
+The opinions expressed in this report are those of the authors and do not necessarily reflect the opinions of the CRADA partner organizations.